 If you are considering getting an electric boiler and want to ensure you find one at the best possible price, we highly recommend getting quotes from multiple heating engineers near you.
 This allows you to compare the quotes against each other, understand which engineer is offering you the best deal, and avoid being overcharged for the installation.
 This is something we can help with.

-To save you the time and hassle of having to look for heating engineers in your area and contact each one individually, we can put you in contact with up to 4 heating engineers near you.
-All you need to do is choose your region below, and take a minute to fill out our simple form.
-We’ll then get you quotes from up to 4 trusted engineers near you.
+To save you the time and hassle of having to look for heating engineers in your area and contact each one individually, we can put you in contact with up to 3 heating engineers near you.
+All you need to do is click the form below and take a minute to fill out our simple form.
+We’ll then get you quotes from up to 3 trusted engineers near you.
 It’s completely free and there’s no obligation to accept any quote you receive.